 NHS England oversees the operation of CCGs making sure they successfully plan and buy services for their local population.
 It also looks at how well CCGs operate their budgets, engage with their local populations, and deliver the pledges, rights and values in the NHS Constitution.

 NHS England also plans and buys health services at a national level.
 These include:

 Local authorities Bedford Borough Council and Central Bedfordshire Council work closely with Bedfordshire CCG, to support people to lead healthier lives and ensure the public is protected from threats to their health such as a flu pandemic.

 They are responsible for commissioning a range of services to prevent ill health and help people to make healthy lifestyle choices including:

 Health profiles provide summary health information to support local authority members, officers and community partners to lead for health improvement

-New health and wellbeing boards have been introduced within every local authority area, to encourage improvements to local health and wellbeing.
+Health and wellbeing boards have been introduced within every local authority area, to encourage improvements to local health and wellbeing.
 These bring together those who buy services across the NHS; Public Health; social care; and children's services, plus elected councillors and patient representatives to understand the needs of their local communities and plan the right services to meet these needs.

 Find out about:

-Public Health England is a new national organisation that works with local authorities to improve health and wellbeing.
+Public Health England is a national organisation that works with local authorities to improve health and wellbeing.
 It has national responsibility for protecting the public against future threats to health.